centro/capssh/README.md

 # If you only have one server defined, you can connect to it by simply running capssh
 capssh

+# SSH to the production server and kick off the Rails console
+capssh -e production -c

 # See all available options
 capssh -h
 ```